 As a reminder, there are two UMP Plus plan options.
 To make sure your provider is in the UMP Plus – UW Medicine ACN network, visit our providers page or https://www.hca.wa.gov/employee-retiree-benefits/about-sebb, or call the UW Medicine ACN Contact Center at +1.855.520.9400 (TRS: 711)

-Ancillary care refers to the wide range of healthcare services provided to support the work of primary and specialty providers.
-You do not need a referral to see an ancillary provider.
-However, in order to receive in-network benefits, the ancillary provider must be in the UMP Plus – UW Medicine ACN network or contracted with Regence BlueShield.
+Support network care, or ancillary care, refers to the wide range of healthcare services provided to support the work of primary and specialty providers.
+You do not need a referral to see a support network provider.
+However, to receive in-network benefits, the support provider must be in the UMP Plus – UW Medicine ACN network or contracted with Regence BlueShield.

 - Laboratories (lab testing)